 History

-The Portuguese were the first who invade Ratnapura in the 17 century and built a fort there.
-Although they destroyed Saman Vehera and Devalaya in 1618, King Rajasinghe II (1629-1687 A.D.) captured the site in 1665 and reconstructed the shrine again.
-Later, the Dutch took control of all the areas previously controlled by the Portuguese and they initially used the site of the Portuguese fort at Ratnapura but subsequently built a new fort on a hill in the middle of the town.
+The Portuguese were the first to invade Ratnapura in the 17 century and built a fort there.
+Although they destroyed Saman Vehera and Devalaya in 1618, King Rajasinghe II (1629-1687 A.D.) captured the site and reconstructed the shrine again.
+By 1658 the Dutch had taken control over all the areas previously controlled by the Portuguese (UDA, 2021).
+They initially used the site of the Portuguese fort at Ratnapura but subsequently built a new fort on a hill in the middle of the town and it is recognized that the design of this fort is similar to the fort at Kalutara (UDA, 2021).
 This fort was later occupied by the British who took control of the whole island in 1815.

 The ancient Dutch fort and its buildings (National Gem and Jewelry Authority building, SP office, DIG office) situated in Ratnapura town in the Divisional Secretariat Division of Ratnapura are archaeological protected monuments, declared by a government Gazette notification published on 8 July 2005.